iiab/iiab/roles/jupyterhub/README.md

 ### Audience

 Schools, Universities, and Companies may want to consider JupyterHub to integrate coding with dynamic interactive graphing — A New Way to Think About Programming — allowing students to integrate science experiment results and program output within their own blog-like "Jupyter Notebooks."
+Interne

 ## Getting Started

-Feel free to consult the official guide [Get Started](https://jupyterhub.readthedocs.io/en/stable/getting-started/) for more informations.
+Feel free to consult the official guide [Get Started](https://jupyterhub.readthedocs.io/en/stable/getting-started/) for more informations if you want to install it on your computer.
+To setup Jupyterhub in your Internet in a Box please follow those folowing steps:

 <!-- ## JupyterHub programming environment with student Notebooks